krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 Intuitively, when a system property has a "time-value," the presence calculus offers tools to frame decisions in terms of managing that property's accumulation over time and timescales.
-We categorize signals into those we want to accumulate (e.g., revenue, profits, satisfied customers) and those we want to constrain (e.g., costs, risks, debts, delays).
+We can categorize signals into those we want to accumulate (e.g., revenue, profits, satisfied customers) and those we want to constrain (e.g., costs, risks, debts, delays).

-The presence calculus is well suited to reasoning about system properties that satisfy the following criteria. [^-not-exclusive]:
+The presence calculus is well suited to reasoning about such properties.
+Specifically we focus on the following criteria. [^-not-exclusive]:

 [^-not-exclusive]: This is not to imply that all these criteria are strictly required to apply the presence calculus.
 There are lots of theoretical reasons to believe that the ideas here generalize well beyond this,